jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

   class SC["Structured Collection"] {
     "Any container that is a tree and not a graph"
     + Group strategy
-    + Update Condition
     + Retention Policy
+    + Resource descriptions
+    + Update Conditions
   }

   class CC["Canonical Collection"] {
     "Stores data matching the shape"
-    + Resource desccription
-    + Save Condition
+    + Save Conditions
   }

   DC --|> SC : Derived From
   class DC["Derived Collection"] {
-    "Contains data from one or more Canonical containers"
+    "Contains data from one or more Canonical containers" }
-    + Resource Description
-  }

-  CC --o SaveCond
-  class SaveCond["Save Condition"] {
+  CC --o SaveCond: Per Resource Description class SaveCond["Save Condition"] {
     + state-required
     + always-stored